ebisu-flashcards/flashcards-core/README.md

 In addition, it provides a simple **Study API**, an object that can be initialized and used to study existing collections through a single function call (see (the docs)[https://ebisu-flashcards.github.io/flashcards-core/study.html]).

+You can see the various parts of the library in mode detail by (checking out the docs)[https://ebisu-flashcards.github.io/flashcards-core/].

 Note that this is a library, not a complete application!
 This package provides no interface whatsoever and can be used only through the Python REPL or other Python scripts.
 If you're looking for a flashcards application, check out (Flashcards Web)[https://github.com/ebisu-flashcards/flashcards-web], (Flashcards CLI)[https://github.com/ebisu-flashcards/flashcards-cli], or make your own frontend.